blueprint-platform/codegen-blueprint/docs/guides/how-to-explore-hexagonal-architecture.md

 ## Appendix — Port Placement Policy (Domain vs Application)

-This appendix exists to clarify an intentional design decision that is frequently misunderstood when reviewing hexagonal architectures.
+This appendix exists to clarify an intentional design decision frequently misunderstood when reviewing hexagonal architectures.

 In Codegen Blueprint, **ports are not placed arbitrarily**.
 Their location reflects **ownership of responsibility**, not technical convenience.